 Norman Doidge on Pornography and Neuroplasticity

-These pages of The Brain That Changes Itself by psychiatrist Norman Doidge are very relevant to porn addiction, and explain how Internet porn tastes escalate (a phenomenon that addiction experts call " tolerance").
+Comments: These pages of The Brain That Changes Itself (2007) by psychiatrist Norman Doidge are very relevant to porn addiction, and explain how Internet porn tastes escalate (a phenomenon that addiction experts call "tolerance").
 Watch interview with Doidge.
 If you prefer, read entire chapter.
-Here are some excerpts from the chapter:

 The current porn epidemic gives a graphic demonstration that sexual tastes can be acquired.
 Pornography, delivered by high-speed Internet connections, satisfies every one of the prerequisites for neuroplastic change [forming new neural circuitry—a key element of addiction].